Belarusian challenger flees to Lithuania amid protests

 When asked on Monday if she was planning to go abroad to avoid being arrested, Tsikhanouskaya said she had no such plan and saw no reason why she would be arrested.

-But after submitting her formal demand for a recount to Belarus’ Central Election Commission, she said: “I have made a decision, I must be with my children.”
+But after submitting her formal demand for a recount to Belarus’ Central Election Commission, she told her allies: “I have made a decision, I must be with my children.”

 She had previously sent her children to an unspecified European country after receiving threats.